Mater Matuta: Matralia

 At Rome, Mater Matuta's festival was the Matralia, celebrated on June 11 at her temple in the Forum Boarium.
 The philologist and historian Martin Litchfield West suggests that the date of this ceremony may relate to the solstice, noting that—according to John the Lydian—it occurred six months prior to a solar festival.
-The festival was only for single women or women in their first marriage (univirae), who offered prayers for their nephews and nieces.
-The crowning of garlands on the deity's image was for these revelers.
+Ovid implies that the festival was reserved only for "bonae matres," meaning "good matrons."
+Moreover, Plutarch implies that only matronae (freewomen) in their first marriage were permitted to partake in the rites, stating "it is forbidden to slave-women to set foot in the shrine of Matuta."

+An image of Mater Matuta was crowned with a garland during the celebration.
+The 2nd-century CE Christian theologian Tertullian implies that the responsibility of bedecking the cult statue of Mater Matuta was reserved for univirae: women who had only married once.
 Another aspect of the festival was eating specially prepared cakes.
-Varro, a 1st-century BCE polymath, states that—during this ceremony—Roman matrons would bake cakes in an earthen vessel referred to as a "testu."
+Varro, a 1st-century BCE polymath, states that Roman matrons would bake cakes in an earthen vessel referred to as a testu during the ceremony.
 Likewise, Ovid mentions that, on the Matralia, mothers should offer to Matuta "the yellow cakes that are her due."
 The exact term utilized to describe the color of the cake, "flava," is also utilized by Ovid to describe the dawn goddess Aurora, perhaps indicating that the yellow cakes were associated with the sun in some manner.

-Notably, a singular female slave participated in a ritual whereupon the woman was beaten and driven from the area by the freeborn women.
+Notably, a singular female slave participated in the rites, which involved her being beaten and driven from the area by the freeborn women.
 According to the philologist Georges Dumézil, this ceremony may connect to the Vedic dawn goddess Ushas, who is responsible for forcefully driving back the night.
-Alternatively, the Encyclopedia of Indo-European Culture instead suggests that the ritualistic beating reflects a Vedic myth in which Indra assails Ushas for her unwillingness to begin the day.
+Alternatively, the Encyclopedia of Indo-European Culture suggests that the ritualistic beating reflects a Vedic myth in which Indra assails Ushas for her unwillingness to begin the day.
 This story may itself reflect a broader Indo-European archetype of a reluctant dawn goddess, which also perhaps manifests itself in Greek myths regarding Eos and the Latvian deity Auseklis.
 In support of the connection between the Vedic and Roman deity, Dumézil cites another ritual described by Plutarch, during which women would not pray for "blessings on their own children, but only on their sisters’ children."
 Dumézil connects this ritual to the maternal role of Ushas, who supposedly cares for the child of her sister Ratri.

-In book VI (June) of the Fasti, Ovid describes the ancient festival in some detail:

-"Go, good mothers (the Matralia is your festival), and offer to the Theban goddess the yellow cakes that are her due.
-Adjoining the bridges and the great Circus is an open space of far renown, which takes its name from the statue of an ox there, on this day, it is said, Servius consecrated with his own sceptered hands a temple of Mother Matuta.
-Who the goddess is, why she excludes (for exclude she does) female slaves from the threshold of her temple, and why she calls for toasted cakes."
+The classicist Lesley E. Lundeen suggests that, during this ritual, the women would temporarily perform a maternal role for the nieces or nephews of their sister, thereby reinforcing matrilineal family bonds.